FilOzone/filecoin-services-payments/README.md

 -   **Create Rails (`createRail`):** Establish a new payment rail from a payer to a payee, specifying the token, payee, and an optional validator.
 -   **Modify Rail Terms (`modifyRailLockup`, `modifyRailPayment`):** Adjust the payment rate, lockup period, and fixed lockup amount for any rail it manages.
 Any increase in the payer's financial commitment is checked against the operator's allowances.
 -   **Execute One-Time Payments (`modifyRailPayment`):** Execute one-time payments from the rail's fixed lockup.
--   **Settle Rails (`settleRail`):** Trigger payment settlement for a rail to process due payments.
+-   **Settle Rails (`settleRail`):** Trigger payment settlement for a rail to process due payments within the existing terms of the rail.
 As a rail participant, the operator can initiate settlement at any time.
+The operator cannot, however, arbitrarily settle a rail for a higher-than-expected amount or higher than expected duration.
 -   **Terminate Rails (`terminateRail`):** End a payment rail.
 Unlike payers, an operator can terminate a rail even if the payer's account is not fully funded.

 ### Per-Rail Lockup: The Guarantee Mechanism

-Each payment rail requires the payer to lock funds to guarantee future payments.
+Each payment rail can be configured to require the payer to lock funds to guarantee future payments.
 This lockup is composed of two distinct components:

 -   **Streaming Lockup (`paymentRate × lockupPeriod`):** A calculated guarantee for rate based payments for a pre-agreed lockup period.
 -   **Fixed Lockup (`lockupFixed`):** A specific amount set aside for one-time payments.